jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 ---

 # Introduction
+This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with how Hexagonal Architecture affords itself to flexibility, mainly in the Adapter Layer.

 In the [Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) blog, I featured knowledge/dependency theory and why I feel that the practice of that theory is one of the main reasons that Hexagonal Architecture works so well.
 This blog entry will expand upon those ideas with some additional design options that may be useful in designs that feature Hexagonal Architecture principles.